 • Intake and Assessment with Partner 2 – 15 minutes via phone - fee $40.00 prepaid

-IMPORTANT: Counselling can only involve joint sessions when both partners feel comfortable speaking openly and honestly in each other’s presence and the Counsellor assesses it as appropriate.
+IMPORTANT: Marriage and Relationship Counselling can only involve joint sessions when both partners feel comfortable speaking openly and honestly in each other’s presence and the Marriage and Counsellor assesses it as appropriate.
 The fee for a joint session is $130.00 prepaid.
 Sessions typically last for 50 minutes.
 Extended session times can been arranged prior to session commencement.

 Flexible Appointment Times: For your convenience Northern Frontiers offers appointments from 7.30am to 5.00pm weekdays as well as Saturday and Sunday mornings - which means there's no need to disrupt your work schedule.
 Out of hours appointments tend to fill fast so please book early to avoid disappointment.
 Simply call 1300 90 81 70 or email: email@example.com.